-Palestinians Call Off 1m Dose Vaccine Exchange With Israel - The Yeshiva World
+Palestinians Call Off 1M Dose Vaccine Exchange With Israel - The Yeshiva World

 The Palestinian Authority called off an agreement whereby Israel would transfer 1 million doses of coronavirus vaccines to it in exchange for a similar number later this year, hours after the deal was announced on Friday.

-The Palestinians said the doses, which Israel began shipping to the occupied West Bank, are too close to expiring and do not meet their standards.
+The Palestinians said the doses are too close to expiring and do not meet their standards.
 In announcing the agreement, Israel had said the vaccines “will expire soon” without specifying the date.

 Palestinian officials had come under heavy criticism on social media after the agreement was announced, with many accusing them of accepting subpar vaccines and suggesting they might not be effective.